 Burgess creamed horseradish was launched in 1960, following three years of research.

 Rayner & Co had sales of just under £2 million in 1971.
 Burgess creamed horseradish was by now its leading product, a market leader in its field with sales of £100,000 a year.
 Sales of Essence of Anchovies had steadily declined from their Victorian heyday.
-Rayner and Burgess was established in 1972 to jointly handle the increasing sales of both companies.
+Rayner & Burgess was established to jointly handle the increasing sales of both companies in 1972.

 Essence of Anchovies was still being produced as late as 1999.
 Latterly, its fans had included the celebrity chef Simon Hopkinson.

-Rayner Burgess entered liquidation in 2007.
+Rayner Burgess entered into liquidation in 2007.
 The Burgess brand was acquired by Greencore, a large Irish foods company.
-Burgess pickles and sauces are still sold as of 2016.
+Burgess pickles and sauces continued to be sold as late as 2016.
+Burgess Gravy Browning is still produced for the catering trade and Asian export markets.